Astor63/BL2-Mods/SMG Dahl Discord Solver/SMG Dahl Discord Solver - Bloody Edition v1.1.1/ReadMe.md

 ... and few fix:

+- Fix for Orudeon's "Bayonet Enhancements" (Bayonet in slot 2) + Bayonet Buff
 - Fix for Orudeon's "Bayonet Enhancements" (Bayonet in slot 2)
-- Fix for Orudeon's "Bayonet Enhancements" (Bayonet in slot 2) + Bayonet Buff
+- Fix for Bayonet Buff in Slot 1
 - Fix for Koby "Rarity Color Fix": AfterMarket (just in case if you use this old mod)

 ## Gibbed codes: